LinkedPasts/linked-places-format/README.md

 #### **`geometry{}`** (_required_)
 A GeoJSON GeometryCollection having one or more geometry elements, optionally temporally scoped with a "when" element.
 NB: if a geometry type is anything but a "Point" (a single coordinate pair), the dataset *will not currently validate as JSON-LD*.
 However, this will not prevent its indexing in either Pelagios or World-Historical Gazetteer, the APIs for which will both provide valid RDF serializations in any event.

 A [Well-known text (WKT)](https://en.wikipedia.org/wiki/Well-known_text)  representation of geometry ("geo_wkt") can be supplied in place of a "coordinates" element (e.g. geometry #2 below) , but in this case *the entire dataset will not validate as GeoJSON*.
-It will however index successfully in Pelagios and World-Historical Gazetteer and render in the maps of those projects.
+It will however index successfully in Pelagios and World Historical Gazetteer and render in the maps of those projects.

 ```
 "geometry": {